Trust For Public Land

 How to Apply

-Important Note: Trust For Public Land does not appear to have a centralized, open application process for all grant programs.
+Important Note: Trust For Public Land does not appear to have a centralised, open application process for all grant programmes.
 Their grant-making operates through several distinct mechanisms:

-• Some programs like the Forested Community Schoolyards for Tribal Nations have specific application windows and processes
+• Some programmes like the Forested Community Schoolyards for Tribal Nations have specific application windows and processes

 • The Equitable Communities Fund appears to work through identified community partnerships rather than open solicitation

-• Partnership programs (10 Minute Walk Fund, L.L.Bean Awards) may have periodic application cycles
+• Partnership programmes (10 Minute Walk Fund, L.L.Bean Awards) may have periodic application cycles

 Partnership-Based Approach:

-• Many TPL grants appear to flow to organizations they are already working with on park creation projects
+• Many TPL grants appear to flow to organisations they are already working with on park creation projects

 • TPL often identifies and approaches community partners based on their project work in specific cities and regions